c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 }
 ```

-the second example shows that `Enceladus` is the name of the configuration.
+the second example shows that `Enceladus` as the name of the configuration.

 ``` posh
 Configuration Enceladus